-Dr. Robert Johnson has been a director of ViaSat since 1986.
-Dr. Johnson brings significant business and corporate finance expertise to our Board through his role as an investor in companies in various industries.
-Dr. Johnson has worked in the venture capital industry since 1980, and has acted as an independent investor and served on the board of directors of a number of entrepreneurial companies since 1983.
-Dr. Johnson formerly served as a director of hi/fn, inc. Dr. Johnson earned B.S. and M.S. degrees in Electrical Engineering from Stanford University and M.B.A. and D.B.A. degrees from the Harvard Business School.
+Robert Johnson has been a director of ViaSat since 1986.
+Mr. Johnson brings significant business and corporate finance expertise to our Board through his role as an investor in companies in various industries.
+Mr. Johnson has worked in the venture capital industry since 1980, and has acted as an independent investor and served on the board of directors of a number of entrepreneurial companies since 1983.
+Mr. Johnson has also taught classes at the Stanford Graduate School of Business, Stanford Department of Engineering, Caltech, UCLA Anderson School of Management and the Claremont Graduate School.
+Mr. Johnson earned B.S. and M.S. degrees in Electrical Engineering from Stanford University and M.B.A. and D.B.A. degrees from the Harvard Business School.

 John Stenbit has been a director of ViaSat since August 2004, and is a consultant for various government and commercial clients.
-Mr. Stenbit provides our Board with significant technological, defense and national security expertise as a result of his distinguished career of government service focused on the communications, aerospace and satellite fields.
+Mr. Stenbit provides our Board with significant technological, defense and national security expertise as a result of his distinguished career of corporate and government service focused on the communications, aerospace and satellite fields.
 From 2001 to his retirement in March 2004, Mr. Stenbit served as the Assistant Secretary of Defense for Command, Control, Communications, and Intelligence (C3I) and later as Assistant Secretary of Defense of Networks and Information Integration / Department of Defense Chief Information Officer, the C3I successor organization.
 From 1977 to 2001, Mr. Stenbit worked for TRW, retiring as Executive Vice President.
 Mr. Stenbit was a Fulbright Fellow and Aerospace Corporation Fellow at the Technische Hogeschool, Einhoven, Netherlands.
-Mr. Stenbit has chaired the Science Advisory Panel to the Director for the

-Administrator of the Federal Aviation Administration.
+Mr. Stenbit has chaired the Science Advisory Panel to the Director for the Administrator of the Federal Aviation Administration and to the Director of the Central Intelligence Agency.
 He also has significant expertise and perspective as a member of the boards of directors of private and public companies in various industries.
 Mr. Stenbit currently serves on the board of directors of Loral Space & Communications Inc. (Nasdaq: LORL) and Defense Group Inc., a private corporation.
-He also serves on the board of trustees of The Mitre Corp., a not-for-profit corporation, and as a member of the Advisory Boards of the National Security Agency, the Missile Defense Agency, the Defense Intelligence Agency and the Science Advisory Group of the U.S. Strategic Command.
+He also serves on the board of trustees of The Mitre Corp., a not-for-profit corporation, and as a member of the Advisory Boards of the National Security Agency and the Science Advisory Group of the U.S. Strategic Command.
 Mr. Stenbit previously served as a director of Cogent, Inc., SM&A Corporation and SI International, Inc.

-Class II Directors with Terms Expiring in 2013
+Class II Directors with Terms Expiring in 2016